As we approach the end of another unique year in history, you probably look forward to changing and wishing to leave the past behind you.

 Throughout the chaos of the year, did you take time for yourself?
 What did you do to unwind or destress?
 Are there certain times throughout the year that you found you needed to do some extra self-care?
 What self-care activities did you find to be especially helpful?

-Think about what coping skills were effective and how you can incorporate them more into your life moving forward.
+Think about what coping skills were practical and how to incorporate them into your life moving forward.

 6. What do you wish you had done this year?

-In an effort to minimize regrets and missed opportunities, think of the things that you maybe wanted to do but didn’t.
+To minimize regrets and missed opportunities, think of the things you may have wanted to do but didn’t.
 Why didn’t you follow through?
-Maybe it was something as simple as being invited out one night but you felt too tired to go, or perhaps it was something bigger like turning down a job offer and later regretting it.
+Perhaps it was something as simple as being invited out one night, but you felt too tired to go, or maybe it was something more significant like turning down a job offer and later regretting it.

 7. What bad habit did you drop?